sqonk/phext-plotlib/docs/api/BulkPlot.md

 ```
 Render the plot instance at the given pixel dimensions.

-- **$width** The desired pixel width of the rendered charts.
+- **int** $width The desired pixel width of the rendered charts.
-- **$height** The desired pixel height of the rendered charts.
+- **int** $height The desired pixel height of the rendered charts.
-- **$writeToFile** If `TRUE` then the resulting images will be written out to a file in addition to being returned as the result of the call.
+- **bool** $writeToFile If `TRUE` then the resulting images will be written out to a file in addition to being returned as the result of the call.
 This parameter only has an affect when running from the CLI.

-**Throws:**  LengthException if no plots have been added prior to calling this method.
+**Throws:**  \LengthException if no plots have been added prior to calling this method.
-**Throws:**  Throwable JPGraph may generate a number of different exceptions during render-time.
+**Throws:**  \Throwable JPGraph may generate a number of different exceptions during render-time.
 See the documention for possible errors that may need to be caught.

-**Returns:**  An array of images containing the rendered charts.
+**Returns:**  list<string> An array of images containing the rendered charts.

 ------